ChiruhasBobbadi/MarginAndBrokerageCalculatorForZerodha/README.md

-# Margin and brokerge calculator
+# Margin and Brokerge calculator

 This app is developed by me because of my habbit of day trading in Zerodha.